FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Experiments

-While the primary focus of this work is on PFAS contamination, we also explored the generalizability of our framework to land cover classification, and robustness through a consistency analysis detailed in the supplement.
+While the primary focus of this work is on PFAS contamination, we also explored the generalizability of our framework to land cover classification, and robustness through a consistency analysis detailed in the appendix.